We Love Tapas Tours

 WE LOVE TAPAS BLOG

-Despite the heat there are lots of good reasons to come to Seville in the summer time, and plenty of things to see and do when you’ve finished lounging by the pool or sitting in pavement cafes with a cold drink watching the world go by.
-And it’s a particularly good time to be here[…]
+Update: This year’s Noches en Los Jardines de Los Reales Alcazares run from June 15th to September 9th, 2017 Despite the heat there are lots of good reasons to come to Seville in the summer time, and plenty of things to see and do when you’ve finished lounging by the pool or sitting in pavement Read more about Nights in the Gardens of the Royal Palace[…]

 We are pleased to announce that We Love Tapas Sevilla has been nominated as a potential winner in the Luxury Travel Guide 2016 Holiday & Tour Specialist Awards.
 UPDATE February 1 2016: We Love Tapas has won!
 Culinary Experience of the Year for Seville in the 2016 Holiday & Tour Specialist Awards!